The best Amazon Prime Day gaming deals live now

 The best Prime Day gaming deals available now

-This deal is a dream come true for Switch lovers, as not only do you get an eye-catching neon console but there’s also a download code for three games thrown into the mix too.
-Get active playing frisbee or jet skiing and more on Sports Party, challenge yourself to a game of Monopoly or wipe out your competition in a long stint of Rayman Legends.
+This deal is a dream come true for Switch lovers, as not only do you get an eye-catching console, but there’s also a download code for three games thrown into the mix too.
+Get active playing frisbee or jet skiing on Sports Party, challenge yourself to a game of Monopol,y or wipe out your competition in a long stint of Rayman Legends.

 Ensure you have the smoothest, clearest gameplay possible with this monitor that’s designed to be lag-free with a two millisecond response time, so you’ll never miss out on the action.
 The high resolution will keep your picture quality crystal clear at all times and it can be tilted to find the most comfortable viewing angle for you.